pantheon-systems/documentation/source/_docs/database-connection-errors.md

 If you don't see that, look in to recent changes and revert or remove whatever overwrote your core.

 ### WordPress Core
-Only use the one-click updates provided within the Site Dashboard on Pantheon or via [Terminus](/docs/terminus).
-Other methods of applying upstream updates are not supported.
+Apply one-click updates within the Site Dashboard on Pantheon or via [Terminus](/docs/terminus).
 Do not update core using the WordPress Dashboard or WP-CLI; you will overwrite your core.
 For additional details, see [Applying Upstream Updates](/docs/upstream-updates).

 ## Drupal Non-Standard Bootstraps
 Some modules, like the **domain.module**, change Drupal's standard bootstrap process.
 They typically require you to add an include file to the end of your `settings.php`, which causes an escalated bootstrap earlier than normal so they can perform some higher level functions like checking to see if a user has access.